 Generous interior space

 The equipment features acknowledge how the vehicle will be a shared space and not just about the driver.
-Hence the provision of two wireless smartphone chargers and rear cabin USB ports to ensure everyone on board can be connected when on the move; rear cabin air conditioning controls; and a panoramic roof that brings natural light to all parts of the interior.
+Hence the provision of two wireless smartphone chargers and four USB ports (two in front, two in rear) to ensure everyone on board can be connected when on the move.
+There is also rear cabin air conditioning controls, and a panoramic roof that brings natural light to all parts of the interior.

 Toyota C-HR+ power and performance